 By understanding the common mistakes PPC marketers make, you can help prevent misaligned data and increase your chances of revenue success.
 Let’s take a look at the most common ad attribution pitfalls.

 One of the biggest mistakes PPC marketers make is that they don’t consider offline contributions such as phone call enquiries.

-Sure, Google Ads has a feature that allows you to track which campaigns made the telephone ring, but counting call conversions provides you with very little insight into the success of your marketing activity.
+Sure, Google Ads has a feature that allows you to track which campaigns made the telephone ring, but counting call conversions provides you with very little insight into the success of your marketing effectiveness.

 Paid advertising, in particular, has a reputation for driving customer support calls and cold callers with something to sell.

 In short, counting all calls as conversions can lead you to the wrong conclusions about the performance of your PPC campaigns, which can negatively impact your bottom line.